crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        Number of recipients who opened the email.
+        The number of unique recipients who opened the email.
 Each email is counted only once per recipient.
         Ratio = Unique Open/Delivered.
       </td>
     </tr>